citp/privacy-policy-historical/l/lp/lps/lpsg.org.md

 When personal information (such as a credit card number) is transmitted to other websites, it is protected through the use of encryption, such as the Secure Sockets Layer (SSL) protocol.

-LPSG.COM has performed the required procedures to validate compliance with the PCI DSS.

-**Children Under Thirteen**

-LPSG.COM does not knowingly collect personally identifiable information from children under the age of thirteen.
-If you are under the age of thirteen, you must ask your parent or guardian for permission to use this website.

 **Opt-Out & Unsubscribe**

 We respect your privacy and give you an opportunity to opt-out of receiving announcements of certain information.
-Users may opt-out of receiving any or all communications from LPSG.COM by managing your communication preferences:
+Users may opt-out of receiving any or all communications from LPSG.COM by adjusting your [account privacy settings](https://web.archive.org/web/20150623060816id_/http%3A//www.lpsg.com/account/privacy/).

 **Changes to this Statement**